Spinal cord injury and disorders

 The Spinal Cord Injury & Disorders Center is located on the first floor of buildings H and K in the Rocky Mountain Regional VA Medical Center.
-It is a state-of-the-art facility designed to provide lifelong rehabilitation and comprehensive care for all eligible individuals with traumatic or non-traumatic spinal cord injury, multiple sclerosis, and motor neuron disease.
+It is a state-of-the-art facility designed to provide lifelong rehabilitation and comprehensive care for all eligible individuals with traumatic or non-traumatic spinal cord injury, multiple sclerosis, and amyotrophic lateral sclerosis (ALS).
 The Spinal Cord Injury & Disorders Center contains a full array of resources including a 26-room inpatient unit with private bathrooms, bedside internet access, individual TVs, and environmental control units; a large outpatient clinic with six exam rooms; two therapy gyms; an extensive outdoor surface training courtyard; an assistive technology lab; and a private Spinal Cord Injury & Disorders Center parking area.
 Services may be provided within the Spinal Cord Injury & Disorders Center, throughout the larger medical center, on the grounds of the medical center, or in the community.

 Who we are

 - Spinal Cord Injury & Disorders Primary Care (PACT)

 - Comprehensive Annual Evaluation Team

 - Home Care Program

 - Seven physicians fellowship-trained in Spinal Cord Injury Medicine

 - Dedicated Spinal Cord Injury Internal Medicine physician and primary care nurse practitioner

 - Physical, occupational, speech-language and recreation therapists all dedicated to SCI/D